 The new Spotlight results window is divided into two sections, below the quick text-entry area.
 On the left are a list of results, sorted by source.
 On the right is a preview pane, where you can click or use the arrow keys to select a result.
 In many cases the preview is all the information you’ll need; for dictionary definitions and even some Wikipedia article summaries, it does the job.
 But if you want more, just double-click or press Return to open the selected item in an appropriate spot.

-potato, my results included the Wikipedia article on the potato, a dictionary definition, and a link to the app ActionPotato in the app store.
-When I typed the name of my son’s school, Maps provided its address and a thumbnail view of its location.
+The new features of Spotlight work quite well.
+Results appear quickly, and seem rich.
+When I entered the name of my son’s school, Maps provided its address and a thumbnail view of its location.
 Typing the name of a recent movie brought up its poster, Rotten Tomatoes rating, run time, trailers, plot summary, cast list, and (of course) a list of movie times.
 When I entered the name of a musical artist, I got a link to his iTunes artist page, one of his albums, his Wikipedia page, and his personal website.

 As soon as the new Spotlight was announced, I began to hear people speculating about how it’s such an expansive upgrade that it will render those third-party launchers—LaunchBar, Alfred, and the others—irrelevant.
 But, as with most core OS features that Apple announces, the features of Spotlight are meant to appeal to all users, not the power users.
 If all you’re using Alfred for is launching apps and doing quick searches, then I suppose you might not need it anymore.

 So in short, the new Spotlight is cool.
 So much so that I expect I might actually use it regularly, which I don’t really today, at least not from the menu bar.
-It looks great, and the responsive and rich results, even at this early date, suggest that this will be one of Yosemite’s most popular features when the OS update arrives this fall.
+It looks great, and the responsive and rich results suggest that it will be one of Yosemite’s most popular features.